Pirelli Tower

-Pirelli Tower (Italian: Grattacielo Pirelli – also called "Pirellone", literally "Big Pirelli") is a 32-storey, 127 m skyscraper in Milan, Italy.
+Pirelli Tower (Grattacielo Pirelli – also nicknamed Pirellone, literally 'Big Pirelli') is a 32-storey, 127 m skyscraper in Milan, Italy.
 The base of the building is 1900 m2, with a length of 75.5 m and a width of 20.5 m.
 The construction used approximately 30000 m3 of concrete.
 The building weighs close to 70000 t with a volume of 125324 m3.

 Characterized by a structural skeleton, curtain wall façades and tapered sides, it was among the first skyscrapers to abandon the customary block form.
 After its completion it was the tallest building in Italy until 1961, when the restoration of the Mole Antonelliana's pinnacle was done.
 The architectural historian Hasan-Uddin Khan praised it as "one of the most elegant tall buildings in the world" and as one of the "few tall European buildings [that made] statements that added to the vocabulary of the skyscraper".

 The building inspired the Pan Am Building (now MetLife Building) in New York, the National Mutual West Plaza in Auckland and the Banco Sabadell Tower in Barcelona.